 From the time a proto-galaxy-star forms in a new galaxy until the cloud finally starts to clear, there appears to be a continuous cloud of something like volcanic dust.
-So when the galaxy stars do finally clear, the universe would seem to grow brighter (and "smaller"), or perhaps time is accelerated by absence of the dust clouding/ shrouding whatever energy (or energies) that drive time.
+So when the galaxy stars do finally clear, the universe would seem to grow brighter, and perhaps become functionally "smaller" due to higher heat/energy levels.
+Or perhaps time is simply accelerated by absence of the dust clouding/ shrouding whatever energy (or energies) that drive time.